Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Problem definition and a literature classification scheme

-\item[(c) ] {\bf Simultaneous monitoring of mean and covariance:}\\ In multivariate setting, generally change may happen in many ways.
-For example, one variable or characteristic may have shift in the mean while another variable may have a change in its variability or in other forms.
-It is also possible that change may happen in product moments of some variables.
-This case has received little attention in the literature due to its complexity.
-Recent papers have mainly focused on procedures of simultaneous monitoring of mean vector and the covariance matrix. \item[(d) ] {\bf Other related topics to covariance monitoring:}\\ This last subsection briefly reviews the other topics related to monitoring of dispersion in multivariate processes such as diagnostic procedures, robust approaches and Phase I analysis. \end{itemize} In what follows, we shall note that some methods reviewed in this paper can potentially belong to more than one category.
-For example, the methods used for the case $n\leq p$ can sometimes be extended to the case $n> p$.
+\item[(c) ] {\bf Simultaneous monitoring of mean and covariance:}\\ In multivariate setting, process changes may happen in many ways.
+For example, one variable or characteristic may have shift in the mean while another variable may have a shift in its variability.
+It is also possible that correlations between variables may change in some more complicated way.
+However, this possibility has received little attention in the literature.
+Recent papers have mainly focused on procedures for simultaneous monitoring of the mean vector and the covariance matrix. \item[(d) ] {\bf Other related topics to covariance monitoring:}\\ This category contains the other topics related to the monitoring of a covariance matrix in multivariate processes such as diagnostic procedures, robust approaches and Phase I analysis. \end{itemize} A commonly used performance measure in the literature to compare the performance of different control charts is Average Run Length (ARL), which is the average number of points plotted on a control chart until an out-of-control signal is observed.
+In this paper, ARLs under in-control and out-of-control situations are denoted by $\rm{ARL}_0$ and $\rm{ARL}_1$, respectively.
+Typically, a long $\rm{ARL}_0$ is preferred, while a short $\rm{ARL}_1$ is desired.
+Variants of ARL, like Average Time to Signal (ATS), are also used in the literature.
+In what follows, we shall note that some methods reviewed in this paper can potentially belong to more than one category.
+For example, the methods used for the case $n< p$ can sometimes be extended to the case $n\geq p$.
 In the next four sections, the main idea of related papers to each category will be discussed.